 Do you sell your soba noodles regularly?

-We sell fresh, uncooked soba noodles on a limited basis for special occasions like for toshikoshi soba.
-For questions or special requests, send us an email!
+We sell fresh, uncooked soba noodles on a limited basis for special occasions like toshikoshi soba.
+For questions or special requests, send us an email.
+We consider all requests but may not be able to fulfill them!